codecentric/net_automatic_interface/README.md

 ### I have an error

-Please ping me via Github.
-Ideally create a Test for your problem - source generators are a pain to debug and tests solve that problem.
+Please create an issue and a minimally reproducible test for the problem.

+PRs are welcome!
+Please make sure that you run [CSharpier](https://csharpier.com/) on the code for formatting.

 ## Contributors

-Thanks to [dnf](https://dominikjeske.github.io/) for creating some great extensions.
+- Thanks to [dnf](https://dominikjeske.github.io/) for creating some great extensions.
 I use them partially in this Generator.
 Unfortunately due to problems referencing packages I cannot depend on his packages directly.
+- skarllot for PRs
+- Frederik91 for PRs
+- definitelyokay for PRs

 ## Run tests